SalesforceAIResearch/SFR-RAG/README_ContextualBench.md

 Simply execute the command specified in the respective dataset folder to evaluate.

 #### Method 2
-You can also use the `run.py` file to run any dataset (except PopQA, use the command mentioned in the PopQA directory) Run the command
+You can also use the `run.py` file to run any dataset.
+Run the command
 ```bash
 python run.py [dataset_name]
 ```
-Here [dataset_name] can be replaced by 2wikimultihopqa, hotpotqa, musique, naturalquestions, triviaqa, truthfulqa.

 ## Leaderboard